Pennsylvania Trolley Museum

 Programs and Services

 - Provide grade-specific and age-specific educational programming both at the Museum and off-site to a diverse audience.
-The Museum serves students from preschool through the college level as well as continuing education opportunities for all age levels.
+The Museum serves students from preschool through the college Level as well as continuing education opportunities for all age levels.
 These programs discuss the importance of electric railway transportation to the growth of our society in the past and into the future.
-We also incorporate STEM (Science, Technology, Engineering & Math) concepts into our education programs.
+We also incorporate STEAM (Science, Technology, Engineering, Arts & Math) concepts into our education programs.

 - Preserve historic artifacts and archival materials relating to the Trolley Era and the Electric Age.
-The Museum's collections include over 50 historic electric railway and railroad vehicles, four historic waiting shelters, an historic trolley interurban station, and 1,000's of images, books, documents and artifacts in its Archives.
+The Museum's collections include over 50 historic electric railway and railroad vehicles, four historic waiting shelters and an historic trolley interurban station and 1,000s of images, books, documents and artifacts in its Archives.

 - Provide unique facilities that can be made available to community and business groups.
 These include an events room seating 60-75 people and outdoor picnic facilities.

-- Provide important economic development benefits to Washington County by attracting almost 32,000 visitors a year from all over the United States and the world!
+- Provide a important economic development benefits to Washington County by attracting over 30,000 visitors a year from all over the United States and the world!
 Heritage Tourism is a very important part of our tourism economy which is the 2nd largest industry in Pennsylvania.
 PTM is as founding member of the Washington County Heritage Alliance, which works to promote Heritage Tourism in Washington County.